-Music is a key component in any successful series or film.
-From movies such as Star Wars and Forrest Gump to shows such as Law and Order SVU and The Simpsons, BMI represents the best creative minds when a series or film calls for sound in a visual medium.
-Whether it’s the opening theme that draws you in or the background music that keeps your emotions peaked, BMI composers deliver the best music in TV, film and streaming services.
+Music is a key component to any successful series or film.
+Whether it’s the opening theme to your favorite TV show, the local nightly news that draws you in, or the background music that keeps your emotions peaked, BMI composers deliver the best music in TV and film.

 NOTICE TO TVMLC STATIONS

 We are pleased to report that BMI and the TVMLC have reached an agreement in principle regarding final fees and terms for industry-wide licenses for local broadcast television stations to publicly perform musical works in the BMI repertoire.
 The agreement covers the period January 1, 2018 through June 30, 2024 and will include the same scope of license coverage as in the prior licenses.
 For the period January 1, 2022 through the end of the license term, the industry-wide blanket license fee will be $62.5 million and the Per Program Multiplier will be 175%.
 For the earlier portion of the license term (January 1, 2018 through December 31, 2021), the industry-wide blanket license fee will remain at approximately $76 million, and the Per Program Multiplier will remain at 150%.
 For this earlier period, there will be no adjustment of stations’ license fees outside of the regular course Per Program license adjustments.
 The new fee will be reflected in BMI’s March 2022 invoices to stations.